rongrimes/paxnews/README.md

 The Chocolate Box News Reader (CBNR) continuously displays news from the [CBC](https://en.wikipedia.org/wiki/Canadian_Broadcasting_Corporation) [RSS](https://en.wikipedia.org/wiki/RSS) feeds.

 ##Features:
-  * 29 news feeds - Tops Stories, World, and Canada Regional
+  * 29 news feeds - Top Stories, World, and Canada Regional
   * 15 news items per feed
   * It takes about 90 minutes to cycle through the full news set
-  * Each news items has "more" information that can be displayed on request.
+  * Each news item has "more" information that can be displayed on request.
   * Will run offline with stored news
   * Can run on continuous power (current uptime is 8 weeks 4 days)
   * Even with only the dumb keypad & 2x16 display, it can connect to a local wifi access point, with password, or web login